spsforks/google-sanitizers-wiki/MemorySanitizer.md

 ## Symbolization

 Set MSAN\_SYMBOLIZER\_PATH environment variable to the path to llvm-symbolizer binary (normally built with LLVM), or just put llvm-symbolizer somewhere in your $PATH.
-[MemorySanitizer](MemorySanitizer) will use it to symbolize reports on-the-fly.
+MemorySanitizer will use it to symbolize reports on-the-fly.

 ## Using instrumented libraries

-It is critical that you should build all the code in your program (including libraries it uses, in particular, C++ standard library) with [MemorySanitizer](MemorySanitizer).
+It is critical that you should build all the code in your program (including libraries it uses, in particular, C++ standard library) with MSan.
 See [MemorySanitizerLibcxxHowTo](MemorySanitizerLibcxxHowTo) for more details.

 ## Interface